Maryam0330/excel-data-analytics-projects/Project 2 - HR Analytics/README.md

 5. Employees having age group (25-34 years) are maximum compared to the other age groups.
 6. Married employees in the company are more likely to be seen.

-# 📌Final Conclusion to improve HR Data Analytics:
+# 📌Final Conclusion to improve HR Attrition Data Analytics:
 1. Develop strategies to increase gender diversity, promoting inclusivity in recruitment and retention practices.
 Implement programs to encourage women to pursue careers in the company, ensuring equal opportunities.
 2. Explore ways to attract employees with diverse educational backgrounds.
 Develop training and development programs tailored to employees with non-Bachelor's degrees.
 3. Review job roles and responsibilities to ensure a balanced distribution across different positions.
 Assess whether the overrepresentation of Laboratory Technicians aligns with organizational goals.